YueLin301/yuelin301.github.io/_tabs/about.md

 Hi, this is <span translate="no">Yue Lin</span> (/ˈjuːeɪ lɪn/, or 林越 in Chinese), and welcome to my personal website.
 Currently I am a Ph.D. student (data science program) in School of Data Science at The Chinese University of Hong Kong, Shenzhen, fortunately advised by Prof. <span translate="no"><a href="https://bxiangwang.github.io">Baoxiang Wang [Homepage]</a></span> and Prof. <span translate="no"><a href="https://scholar.google.com/citations?user=n1DQMIsAAAAJ&amp;hl=en&amp;oi=ao">Hongyuan Zha [Google Scholar]</a></span>.
-I am also a joint Ph.D. student at the Shenzhen Loop Area Institute.

 <ul>
     <li>My research interests lie primarily in designing efficient learning algorithms to guide agents toward better equilibriums in multi-agent tasks.
 For experts: (1) solving sequential social dilemmas, by designing learning algorithms that incorporate mechanism design, and (2) designing learning methods for mechanism design problems.</li>